b2evolution/business_skin/README.md

 ## v1.3.2-stable
 - Updated CSS and JS thumbprints for this skin's plugins and libraries
+- Fix for floated images in content
+- Improved default style for "About Author" widget

 ## v1.3.1-stable
 - Item Single widget enabled for additional back-office customization on disp=single